 You can see a great example of this here from the One Step Forward Bikeathon, who gave their fundraisers specific language and ideas to approach businesses.

 Overview of Campaign

-Next, you want to equip participants with a comprehensive—yet, not longwinded—overview of your entire campaign.
+Next, you want to equip participants with the quick hits of your campaign.
 This explains the who, what, where, when, and why, so that your fundraisers can efficiently and thoroughly explain the mission of your campaign when they’re prompted by potential donors.